fmdazhar/fmdazhar.github.io/_projects/3_project.md

   </div>
 </div>
 <div class="caption">
-  Particle parameters were tuned via an empirical angle‑of‑repose test (≈ 30–40° for 10 mm spheres), and μ/ρ/adhesion are randomly perturbed every 20 s during Phase 2 to harden sim‑to‑real.
+  Left:Particle parameters were tuned via an empirical angle‑of‑repose test (≈ 30–40° for 20 mm spheres), and μ/ρ/adhesion are randomly perturbed every 20 s during Phase 2 to harden sim‑to‑real.
+Right: Initialization of particles into the depressed grid.
 </div>

 ---